 When Less (Popular) is More

-Today I’m sharing some rare baby boy names for you to consider as you eagerly await your son’s arrival.
+Today I’m sharing some handsome and rare baby boy names for you to consider as you eagerly await your son’s arrival.
 Usually, baby name lists share the most popular and trending names.

 For this to be a list of rare names, we’re going in the other direction.
 These names weren’t the top 100.
 They weren’t even the top 1,000.